qiaoyuzhengPJlab/qiaoyuzhengPJlab.github.io/content/authors/admin/_index.md

   - title: 上海市科技进步一等奖（No.01）
     # url: https://www.coursera.org/learn/neural-networks-deep-learning
     date: '2019-01-01'
-    awarder: -
+    awarder: 上海市
     # icon: coursera
     # summary: |
     #   I studied the foundational concept of neural networks and deep learning.
 By the end, I was familiar with the significant technological trends driving the rise of deep learning; build, train, and apply fully connected deep neural networks; implement efficient (vectorized) neural networks; identify key parameters in a neural network’s architecture; and apply deep learning to your own applications.
   - title: 上海市五四青年奖章
     # url: https://www.edx.org/professional-certificate/uc-berkeleyx-blockchain-fundamentals
-    date: '2023-07-01'
+    date: '2015-07-01'
-    awarder: edX
+    awarder: 上海市
-    icon: edx
+    # icon: edx
-    summary: |
+    # summary: |
-      Learned:
+    #   Learned:
-      - Synthesize your own blockchain solutions
+    #   - Synthesize your own blockchain solutions
-      - Gain an in-depth understanding of the specific mechanics of Bitcoin
+    #   - Gain an in-depth understanding of the specific mechanics of Bitcoin
-      - Understand Bitcoin’s real-life applications and learn how to attack and destroy Bitcoin, Ethereum, smart contracts and Dapps, and alternatives to Bitcoin’s Proof-of-Work consensus algorithm
+    #   - Understand Bitcoin’s real-life applications and learn how to attack and destroy Bitcoin, Ethereum, smart contracts and Dapps, and alternatives to Bitcoin’s Proof-of-Work consensus algorithm
   - title: 'Object-Oriented Programming in R'
     url: https://www.datacamp.com/courses/object-oriented-programming-with-s3-and-r6-in-r
     certificate_url: https://www.datacamp.com